 3.14 x (2.625/2)2x .75 which equals 4.057 cubic inches.

 2. Always err on the side of mixing a little more rather than a little less.
-If you have some leftover, have some backup projects ready to go.
-One of my favorites is turning your favorite scrapbooking papers into wearable jewelry using resin.
+If you have some extra resin, have some leftover resin projects ready to go.

 3. Now that you’ve done the math, measure your parts A and B accurately.
 Use mixing cups with graduated lines to make sure your amounts are correct.